tslateman/site/language-story.md

 While this is all plausible, a more likely answer is that English just adapted the Old French word estoree for "built" (source: https://en.wiktionary.org/wiki/storey).
 In the UK they use "storey" with the "e" when referring to buildings.

+### Exceptional stories

 Not all physical structures follow this "story" convention.

 Hotels typically just describe each level as a floor, such as "the lobby is on the ground floor", "your room is on the 14th floor", and in the elevator ride to get there fellow guests might ask "what floor are you on" but I've never heard "are you on the 3rd story?" from anyone inside a hotel describing the room levels.
 When *outside* the hotel, when describing the structure, the term "story" will describe how tall a building is.
 The Wikipedia page for the [tallest hotels](https://en.wikipedia.org/wiki/List_of_tallest_hotels) details a 111-story [Guangzhou CTF Finance Centre](https://en.wikipedia.org/wiki/Guangzhou_CTF_Finance_Centre "Guangzhou CTF Finance Centre"), but the page for [Hotel](https://en.wikipedia.org/wiki/Hotel) simply says.

+### Stories within a story

-Even "levels" can be a powerful word.
+Even "level" can be a powerful word.
 Kids sometimes say "there's levels to it" when saying something has a deeper meaning.
-Let's save that rabbit hole for another time.
-This story is already rather long... mind the yap.

 Ships can have levels, too, called decks.
 Some ships even have [holodecks](https://en.wikipedia.org/wiki/Holodeck) to explore a story within a story, if you will.
 Why not call them floors?